-Take free online surveys and get paid so businesses and organizations across the nation, and in Hawaii, can learn what people like you want and need.
+Take online surveys and get paid so businesses and organizations across the nation, and in Hawai‘i, can learn what people like you want and need.

 Here, at The Hawai‘i Panel, you get paid through retail and restaurant gift certificates or PayPal for participating in these free online surveys.
 Join other Kama‘āina whose opinions always count here.

-We will never ask you to pay anything to participate, like other companies that try to scam you.
+We will never ask you to pay anything to participate.

 The Hawai‘i Panel is owned and operated by Ward Research, a local research company that has been in Hawai‘i since 1980.